migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 - Ricardo
 - Sharon

-### Dead players

-Everyone's hapyp and alive ... for now.
 ### 1st day message

 Welcome everyone to мафия town.
 For those wondering what it is like to live here, have a quick peek at https://www.youtube.com/watch?v=EhdneGEWU98 .
 We know that among us there are villains and there are heroes, but do we know who is who?
 We assemble in our main square to discuss it, in the hopes that together we will not perish!